juancul/octopus/wordpress-popup/readme.txt

 - New: Button for going to the documentation page
 - New: Reset button for the appearance Typography and Advanced settings
 - Enhance: Allow displaying the analytics widget without a title

-= 7.3.0 ( 2020-08-20 ) =

-- Add pre-built templates to choose from when creating a module
-- Add settings for changing the typography properties of the modules' elements
-- Add settings for adjusting the border, spacing, and shadow of the modules' elements
-- Add settings for adjusting the module layout
-- Add settings for handling the module appearance in mobiles
-- Fix Campaign Monitor not updating a subscribed user's details
-- Fix emails list export not working on Flywheel
-- Fix minor UI and UX issues

 [Changelog for previous versions](https://premium.wpmudev.org/project/hustle/#view-changelog).